WillAsampong/WillAsampong/README.md

 I specialize in crafting beautiful, responsive, and performant web applications with a strong focus on frontend development.
 My expertise lies in modern JavaScript frameworks like React, along with TypeScript, Tailwind CSS, and vanilla JavaScript/HTML/CSS for pixel-perfect, interactive UIs.

 I excel at:
-✔ Building dynamic, user-friendly interfaces with React (Hooks, Context, Redux) ✔ Writing clean, maintainable code in TypeScript for scalable applications ✔ Styling with CSS, Tailwind CSS, and component libraries for sleek, responsive designs ✔ Optimizing performance, accessibility, and cross-browser compatibility ✔ Integrating with backend APIs (REST/GraphQL) and working with Node.js/Express when needed
+<p> ✔ Building dynamic, user-friendly interfaces with React </p>
+<p> ✔ Writing clean, maintainable code in TypeScript for scalable applications </p>
+<p> ✔ Styling with CSS, Tailwind CSS, and component libraries for sleek, responsive designs </p>
+<p> ✔ Optimizing performance, accessibility, and cross-browser compatibility </p>
+<p> ✔ Integrating with backend APIs (REST/GraphQL) and working with Node.js/Express when needed </p>

 While I have experience in full-stack development (Python/Django, MongoDB, Node.js), my true passion is frontend engineering—turning designs into fast, intuitive, and visually stunning web experiences.